 the name of the corresponding package in Slackware version \fINEW\fR.

 If the package was spli into several packages, additional packages can

 split over several physical lines by using the traditional UNIX

-approach, by ending each line that must be joined with the next one
+approach: prefix and each line that must be joined with the next one

 with a backslash immediately followed by a newline character.